 Why two buckets for a toilet?

 To separate pee and poo.
 And why separate pee and poo?
-Most of the volume of your waste is in urine, and urine is not toxic, at least right away.
-Poo is a lot less volume.
-On the other hand, poo contains microorganisms that can cause dysentery, cholera and a whole host of dangerous diseases.
+Most of the volume of your waste is in urine, and urine can be easily disposed of in the yard.
+Poo is a lot less volume and contains microorganisms that can cause dysentery, cholera and a whole host of dangerous diseases.
 For that reason, you need to keep poo separate and dispose of it carefully.
 Also, most of the odor from porta-potties and public toilets comes from urine mixed with poo .
 Keeping them separate provides a much less unpleasant environment.
-You can dilute pee one-to-one and pour it on the ground, in your garden, or on your compost, or somewhere away from your living area.
+You can dilute pee one-to-one and pour it on the ground somewhere away from your living area.
 It won’t breed bacteria there, and it won’t smell a lot.
 And that takes care of most of your volume challenge.
 There are differing instructions on diluting pee before disposing of it; some say 4 to 1 water; it shouldn’t be less than 1 to 1. |

 Where to Put Your 2-bucket system

 For modesty, and to keep out of the rain, there are shelters like this one you can buy at camping and sports stores, or you can construct your own.
 Location depends on your particular circumstances – on your deck, on in a select place in the yard that is flat and easy to get to in the dark.
 It’s important to have enough room to have pee and poo buckets next to each other so you can make sure the poo bucket always gets the toilet paper.
 If you have a big enough bathroom and are still living in your house, why not put them there?
 You also need a wash station nearby, with a place to hold soap, water and towels.
-There are lots and lots of do-it-yourself designs on line, and ideas for pouring water, because you are not going to be using your sink.
-I am going to talk about this in more detail in the next section on hygiene. |
+There are lots and lots of do-it-yourself designs on line, and ideas for pouring water, because you are not going to be using your sink. |

 The Emergency Toilet Project